FontFlex/FontFlex/README.md

-# FontFlex
+# FontFlex - **DEV**

-FontFlex is a user-friendly and accessible Markdown framework suitable for individuals of all skill levels, enabling anyone to create visually appealing and customizable documents with enhanced typography.
+FontFlex is a versatile framework for effortless management and customization of font sizes in buttons and text areas.
+It empowers developers to create visually consistent and aesthetically pleasing user interfaces.

 ## Usage